slash4-de/openstack/source/day1.rst

 For example, you have a group of web servers and you want to allow http, https, ssh and ping traffic to these web servers from outside.
 You can create a security group called 'web-servers-group' and a rule for each traffic type.
 But today let's use the default security group that is already defined in OpenStack.

-b.
-Under ‘Access & Security’, select the 'default' security group.
+2. Under ‘Access & Security’, select the 'default' security group.
 We need to add key pairs in order to be able to login to our new instance after it is created.
 To create and add a key pair, click on the + button near to ‘Key Pair’ field.

 |image10|

-c.
-A new popup window will appear.
+3. A new popup window will appear.
 Enter a name for the key and paste the contents of the public key.
 You can create the new key according to the instructions on the right.

 You can import your existing public keys from your personal machine as well.
 If you have a linux PC then you can use the following command: